grandrews7/ZLab-Startup/README.md

 If on windows, you will have to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to launch a Linux VM from which you can SSH into the ZLab servers

 [WSL basic commands](https://learn.microsoft.com/en-us/windows/wsl/basic-commands)

+From your powershell start your linux VM with
+`wsl.exe -d ubuntu'

 ## Update ssh config file
 Your ssh config file should be placed in `~/.ssh/config`